awesome-schedule/plannable/README.md

 chmod +x plannable-x.x.x.AppImage
 ```

-If you use snap, you need to add the `--dangerous` flag when installing the snap package
+If you use snap, you can install plannable from the snap store

 ```
-sudo snap install --dangerous plannable_x.x.x_amd64.snap
+sudo snap install plannable
 ```

 ## Development